Triggers

 Referees may use replay whenever they are not reasonably certain whether a foul meets the criteria for a flagrant foul.
 Previously, the foul had to be called flagrant on the floor in order to initiate instant replay.…Read More

-4. On-Court Altercation
+4. Altercation

 Referees may use replay to review all player altercations, which for replay purposes means any situation where players engaged in a hostile physical interaction not part of normal basketball play, or a player is ejected.…Read More